networkoptix/nxvms-docker/README.md

 issues in future releases.
 *  Any support provided implies knowledge and skills of Docker when using this feature.

+## Usage ##

+The latest image is available at Nx registry at _harbor.nxvms.dev/nxvms/metavms-server_.

 ## Building ##

 Building an image from current directory